nunit/nunit/BUILDING.md

 ### Workarounds

-1. NUnit Lite Runner (command prompt)
+#### 1. NUnit Lite Runner (run from command prompt / terminal)

 The NUnit solution contains [NUnite Lite Runner](https://docs.nunit.org/articles/nunit/running-tests/NUnitLite-Runner.html), a lightweight test runner.
 It is similar to NUnit console but with fewer features and without the overhead of a full NUnit installation.

 If you navigate to one of the build outputs under the `bin` directory, you will see that it contains `nunitlite-runner.exe`

-Excuting the following command `./nunitlite-runner nunit.framework.tests.dll` (bash on Linux) will run all tests in the `nunit.framework.tests.dll` library.
+For example, excuting the following command `./nunitlite-runner nunit.framework.tests.dll` (bash on Linux) will run all tests in the nunit.framework.tests.dll

+NUnit Lite Runner accepts a number of [command line arguments](https://docs.nunit.org/articles/nunit/running-tests/NUnitLite-Options.html).

+For example, executing the following command `./nunitlite-runner nunit.framework.tests.dll --where "class == NUnit.Framework.Assertions.AssertEqualsTests"` (bash on Linux) will run all tests in the NUnit.Framework.Assertions.AssertEqualsTests TextFixture in the nunit.framework.tests.dll

 ## Build Script